 What is Raspberry Pi?

-20 useful Raspberry Pi projects to do at home
+30 useful Raspberry Pi projects you can try at home

 Raspberry Pi’s applications are wonderfully diverse.
 In addition to fulfilling many standard tasks, the micro-computer has evolved to perform more unusual jobs.
 To implement a Raspberry Pi project, users sometimes require a lot of preliminary knowledge, and at other times require barely any.
 But if you’re interested in a project, lack of prior knowledge shouldn’t be an obstacle.
 On the contrary, the Pi has been specifically designed for experimentation with the circuit board and to help users develop new computing skills.